ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: trigger_window_mode

-    Specifies whether you want a trigger to occur when the signal enters or leaves the window specified by  NISCOPE_ATTR_TRIGGER_WINDOW_LOW_LEVEL, or NISCOPE_ATTR_TRIGGER_WINDOW_HIGH_LEVEL.
+    Specifies whether you want a trigger to occur when the signal enters or leaves the window specified by  :py:data:`niscope.Session.trigger_window_low_level`, or :py:data:`niscope.Session.trigger_window_high_level`.

     The following table lists the characteristics of this property.